Peru News Radio Stations

 Frequently asked questions

-Radio metropolitana Arequipa from Arequipa is the most-voted News station from Peru on Ceroxi Radio, with 215 community votes.
+Radio metropolitana Arequipa from Arequipa tops the Peru News chart on Ceroxi Radio, with 215 community votes.
 It streams at 128 kbps in MP3.
-Press play to listen — no signup, no app, no ads from us.
+Just press play to listen — no signup, no app, no fees.

-Ceroxi lists 6 News radio stations from Peru, all verified as reachable and streaming live in your browser.
+Ceroxi Radio lists 7 News radio stations from Peru, all verified as reachable and streaming live in your browser.
 They broadcast from 2 cities across the country.

-Peru News stations on Ceroxi stream at bitrates from 64 to 128 kbps, depending on the broadcaster.
-Audio formats include MP3, AAC, UNKNOWN, AAC+.
+Peru News stations on Ceroxi Radio stream at bitrates from 64–128 kbps.
+Audio formats include MP3, AAC, AAC+.
 Higher-bitrate stations sound richer but use more mobile data — most stations let you choose a lower-bitrate fallback automatically.

 News radio stations broadcast from 2 cities across Peru, including Caraz, Lima.
 You can filter stations by city on the Peru country page.

-Most Peru News stations broadcast continuously, 24 hours a day.
-Ceroxi runs regular health checks on every station and only lists those verified as currently reachable.
-If a station goes offline, it's automatically removed from the listing within hours.
+Most Peru News stations broadcast continuously, day and night.
+Ceroxi Radio runs regular health checks and only lists currently-reachable stations — any station that goes offline is removed within hours.

 Internet radio is live and curated — DJs and station programmers choose what plays in real time, often introducing tracks you'd never discover through an algorithmic playlist.
 Stations from Peru reflect local music culture and language.
 There are no monthly subscriptions, no playback limits, and no skips counter.